Cluster categories for completed infinity-gons I: Categorifying triangulations: Acknowledgements

 \section{Acknowledgements}

 This project began during the Junior Trimester Programme \emph{New Trends in Representation Theory} at the Hausdorff Institute for Mathematics in Bonn, Germany, in autumn 2020.
 We thank Gustavo Jasso and Jan Schröer for organising the programme, and the Hausdorff Institute for financial support and an inspiring environment, especially under the difficult circumstances at the time.
-We further thank Jenny August, Sofia Franchini, Marina Godinho, Mikhail Gorsky, Sira Gratz, Martin Herschend, Gustavo Jasso, Carlo Klapproth, Dave Murphy, Yann Palu, Charles Paquette, Pierre-Guy Plamondon, Amit Shah and Emine Yıldırım for useful conversations at various stages of this project.
+We further thank Jenny August, Sofia Franchini, Marina Godinho, Mikhail Gorsky, Sira Gratz, Martin Herschend, Gustavo Jasso, Carlo Klapproth, Dave Murphy, Yann Palu, Charles Paquette, Pierre-Guy Plamondon, Amit Shah and Emine Yıldırım for useful conversations at various stages of this project, and the anonymous referee for their helpful comments and corrections.

 M.K.\ was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Projektnummern 496500943; 201167725.
 He is also grateful to Michael Wemyss for inviting him for a research stay in Glasgow and to Peter Jørgensen for an invitation to Aarhus, where parts of this work were done.
 M.P.\ was supported by the EPSRC Postdoctoral Fellowship EP/T001771/2, and ERC Consolidator Grant 101001227 (MMiMMa).
 He also thanks VU Amsterdam and Universität Graz for funding research visits in 2023.
 Parts of this work were done at the \emph{Cluster algebras and representation theory} programme in 2021 at the Isaac Newton Institute for Mathematical Sciences (supported by EPSRC grant no EP/R014604/1).